rontarrant/gtkDcoding/docs/_posts/2021-09-03-0112-gtk-gio-application-barebones.md

 } // class AppWindow
 ```

 As with run-of-the-mill `Window`s or `MainWindow`s, we set up dimensions and a title in the preamble, then in the constructor we call the super-class constructor, set the size, the title, and then call `showAll()`.
-The only thing here that departs from the old construction method is setting up an `Application` pointer which we pass to the super-class constructor, so let’s talk about that for a moment...
+The only thing here that departs from the old construction method is setting up an `Application` pointer which we pass to the super-class constructor, so what's up with that?

-All that’s really going on here is we’re setting up an association between the `ApplicationWindow` and the *GIO/GTK* `Application` so the `Application` can manage the `ApplicationWindow`.
+Not a lot, really.
+We’re setting up an association between the `ApplicationWindow` and the *GIO/GTK* `Application` so the `Application` can manage the `ApplicationWindow`.
 Makes sense, right?

 ## Conclusion